The world is coming together to fight coronavirus. It can do the same for the climate crisis - KTVZ

 Air pollution kills 7 million people every year, according to the World Health Organization.
 A recent study found toxic air shortens lives worldwide by nearly three years on average.
 And the life of every child born today will be profoundly affected by climate change, according to another report.

-The novel coronavirus, discovered in China in mid-December, has so far killed about 8,000 people, and infected around 200,000 in more than 100 countries, according to the Johns Hopkins University, which is tracking cases reported by the WHO and additional sources.
+The novel coronavirus, discovered in China in mid-December, has so far killed more than 24,000 people, and infected more than 550,000 in 176 countries, according to the Johns Hopkins University, which is tracking cases reported by the WHO and additional sources.

-The toll of climate crisis is slow and steady — but no less deadly.
+The toll of climate change is slow and steady — but no less deadly.

 Part of the difference in the response to the two crises is that, for many people, the virus is more of an immediate, tangible threat.
 The virus is infecting people now and is the undisputed source of their illness.